Skip to content

 ALSO NOTE: IF YOU ARE SENSITIVE TO FLASHING IMAGES DO NOT USE MMD IN LINUX.
 FLASHING ARTIFACTS MAY OCCUR!!!

 The following instructions are written for Ubuntu (and derived distro’s) IF you run something else follow the instructions for your distro instead.
-For my install script, I listed all the commands so you can follow them for your distro.
+Update 09-01-2025, I have tested this on Arch Linux and it seems to work fine.
+Just need to manually add JP locales and fonts.

 First of all check if your system is compatible with the requirements for MMD, Vulkan and DXVK